Skip to main content

 A graphic pictures some pepole singing holding music, and some pipes of an organ.
 'Massive Sound: A Singing Celebration of the Britton Organ' is written in large bold text next to the image, with a navy blue background

-Come and sing with a choir of 350 as we unleash the massive sound of Bristol Beacon’s newly refurbished Britton Organ and learn together Fauré’s Requiem and other organ choral greats.
+Join a choir of 350 voices for a truly unforgettable celebration as we unleash the magnificent sound of Bristol Beacon’s newly restored Britton Organ in its 70th anniversary year!
+Together we’ll explore Fauré’s Requiem and other choral organ masterpieces in a day of joyful music-making.

-Held in Beacon Hall, don’t miss the chance to perform on stage with professional soloists and be amongst the first to raise your voice with our stunning new organ.
-No prior experience of singing the music is needed – everyone is welcome.
+Set in the glorious Beacon Hall, this is your chance to perform on stage alongside professional soloists and be among the first to raise your voice with our stunning new organ in full splendour.
+No prior experience with the music is needed: everyone is welcome.
 Just bring your enthusiasm and love of music!
-The day will finish with a relaxed concert performance in Beacon Hall.

-Everyone is welcome.
-Rehearsal tracks will be sent out ahead of the day to help you familiarise yourselves with your part and the more you can prepare before the day the more you will enjoy being part of a massed choir singing their hearts out.
+Rehearsal tracks are available below to help you familiarise yourselves with your part and the more you can prepare before the day the more you will enjoy being part of a massed choir singing their hearts out.

 All music will be provided.
 If you would like to bring you own, please do so.

-For more information about our organ, click the link below:
+For more information about the Britton Organ, click the link below:

 More info